golemfactory/yagna-docs/requestor-tutorials/vm-runtime/golem-certificates.md

 - your certificate with an appropriate `Key usage`, allowing it to sign other certificates (`Sign certificate` field or `All`)
 - a template of the certificate you want to sign

+Navigate to `Create certificate` option and load from desired template.
-First, check if the certificate template which you got does not request more `Permissions`, `Key usage` or `Validity Period` than your own certificate has.
+Then check if the certificate template which you got does not request more `Permissions`, `Key usage` or `Validity Period` than your own certificate has.
 If the template requests more, an error will be returned in the signing process.
-Navigate to `Create certificate` option and load from desired template.
 Enter your **private** key into the "Signing key" field and then `Load signing certificate` from a file in the "Signing certificate" field.

 ## Generating a node-descriptor